jashkenas/lil-license/FAQ.md

 you well.

 This license is a terrible idea.
-Authors of software need to be able to be paid for their work!
+Software authors need to be able to be paid for their work!

 Check out [License Zero](https://licensezero.com/).
 It helps software stay free for use and modification for non-commercial purposes, while commercial users